Biomedical Waste Is Not The Same As Medical Waste: Expert Solutions For Biomedical Waste

 Gauze, Bandages, and Blood-Soaked Materials

-These essential items, used in wound care, surgery, and emergencies, can carry harmful pathogens such as bacteria and viruses.
-It’s crucial to dispose of them properly to safeguard everyone against infections.
+These essential items, used in wound care, surgery, and emergencies, can harbor harmful pathogens, including bacteria and viruses.
+It’s crucial to dispose of them properly to protect everyone from infection.

 Used Sharps (Like Needles and Scalpels)

 Sharps are hazardous because they can puncture skin and transmit serious bloodborne pathogens such as HIV and hepatitis.
-To ensure safety, it’s vital to dispose of them in puncture-resistant containers.
+To ensure safety, dispose of them in puncture-resistant containers.
 Together, we can make a difference in creating a safer healthcare environment!

 Pathological Waste (Biopsy Samples)